Back to Tutorials

 Step 3: Modes — one agent, many behaviors

-This is the feature I find most useful.
 A mode layers its own instructions and tool overrides on top of the same backing agent.
-The controller keeps exactly one mode active at a time and carries the thread and state across switches — so the agent can behave like a planner, then like a builder, without losing the conversation.
+The controller keeps exactly one mode active at a time, and it carries the thread and state across every switch — so the agent can go from planner to builder without losing the conversation underneath it.

 controller.ts